dkleftogi/cfDNA_AnalysisPipeline/README.md

 Agency of Science Research and Technology (A*STAR)

 You may not use this program except in compliance with the License.
-You may obtain a copy of the License at: https://opensource.org/licenses/ECL-2.0
+You may obtain a copy of the License at XXX